dtnaylor/mctls-www/www/documentation.md

 middlebox_id values 0x00-0x02 are reserved, with 0x01 always identifying the client and 0x02 always identifying the server.

 ### Middlebox Key Material Message

 The delivery of key material to middleboxes necessitates the inclusion of a new handshake message type into the TLS Handshake Protocol.
 During the handshake, both the client and server will send a MiddleboxKeyMaterial message to each middlebox with tentative handshake message type 0x28.
-The payload of the message is encrypted with a public key provided by the middlebox in either the Certificate or ServerKeyExchange message and contains contributory material for the keys requested by the middlebox.
-Once a middlebox receives and decrypts a MiddleboxKeyMaterial message from both the client and the server, it may combine the key material to produce the keys that will actually be used in the encryption of application data.
-The format of the message is as follows:
+The payload of the message is encrypted with a symmetric key shared between the endpoint sending the message and the middlebox receiving it and contains a "partial secret" for each context to which the middlebox has access.
+Once a middlebox receives and decrypts a MiddleboxKeyMaterial message from both the client and the server, it uses both secrets to generate the keys that will actually be used in the encryption of application data (see [Context Key Generation](#context-key-generation)).
+The format of the message is as
+follows:

 	MiddleboxKeyMaterial {
         middlebox_id